CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ### 2) Run Elpis

-Get an address from the workshop spreadsheet (link coming here), open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.
+Get an address from the workshop spreadsheet [click here](https://bit.ly/2HfDNua), open a new web browser (Chrome or Firefox), paste the address into the location bar and press Enter/Return to start Elpis.

 ### 3) When Elpis starts it looks like this.